MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 ## How site access review works

-- Site access review is accessible only for the top 100 data access governance reports.
-- The review doesn't encompass the entire site context.
-- Instead, a site access review specifically targets the oversharing scenario identified in the selected data access governance report.
+- Site access review is accessible only for the top 100 sites shown in the data access governance reports.
+Site access review specifically targets the oversharing scenario identified in the selected data access governance report.
 - When you initiate a review, the system generates a context-specific email for the site owner.
-- For instance, if you initiate a site access review for a report from the "Content shared with 'Everyone except external users'" category, the review email exclusively addresses sharing issues regarding that particular report.
+- For example, if you initiate a site access review for a report from the "Content shared with 'Everyone except external users'" category, the review email exclusively addresses sharing issues regarding that particular report.

 > [!IMPORTANT]
 > Currently, site access review is available only for "Content shared with 'Everyone except external users'" reports.